MoonHighway/ts-aws-capstone-projects/02-fraud-detection.md

 - **Machine Learning Integration** – Use AWS SageMaker to build a simple ML model for fraud prediction.
 - **Real-time Alerts** – Send notifications (via SNS) when suspicious transactions are detected.
 - **Fraud Score API** – Create an API endpoint to check a transaction's fraud probability.
+- **Admin Dashboard** – Build a simple interface for the fraud team to review flagged transactions.
+- **IP Geolocation** – Incorporate location data to enhance fraud detection rules.

 ---

 ## Submission Requirements